-One The Parish Council will work with East Staffordshire Borough Council to protect local built heritage assets and ensure that any new developments are of a high design quality reflecting the local vernacular, are of sustainable construction with low energy use and meet the needs of Winshill people - Policies 5 & 8 relate.
+One To protect local built heritage assets and ensure that any new developments complement the existing character of the area, are of a high design quality reflecting the local vernacular and are of sustainable construction with low energy use - Policies 5 & 8 relate.

-Two The Parish Council Will work with East Staffordshire Borough Council to ensure that new housing provision meets the needs of the local community and complements the existing character of the area - Policies 6 & 7 relate.
+Two To ensure that new housing provision meets the identified housing needs including the needs of the local community - Policies 6 & 7 relate.

-Three The change of use of employment premises and shops to residential use will also be resisted unless it is clear that no compatible other use with the existing class use order may be found - Policy 10 relates.
+Three To resist the change of use of employment premises and shops to residential use - Policy 10 relates.

-Four The Parish Council will work with East Staffordshire Borough Council to ensure that developer contributions are used within Winshill for defined needs which have public support - Community Action 4 relates.
+Four To ensure that developer contributions are used within Winshill for defined needs which have public support - Community Action 4 relates.

-Five The Parish Council will work with East Staffordshire Borough Council and Staffordshire County Council to ensure that opportunities are taken to increase the provision of adequate off street parking to maintain traffic flows and ensure adequate parking spaces are freed up to enable customers access to local shops and services - Policy 11 relates.
+Five To ensure that opportunities are taken to increase the provision of adequate off street parking to maintain traffic flows and ensure adequate parking spaces are freed up to enable customers access to local shops and services - Policy 11 relates.